DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Numbers in Different Bases.md

 $${\LARGE (y_{(n-1)},y_{(n-2)},...,y_1,y_0)_x = y_{(n-1)}(x^{n-1}) +y_{(n-2)}(x^{n-2})+...+y_1(x^{1}) + y_0(x^0)}$$

-Here, *abcd* can be of any length and the value of the power of x will change accordingly.
 This method will give you the number in decimal from any number system.

 ## Converting from decimal to any base